ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch02_Fundamentals/Lessons/10_float_rounding_error.md

 This means that:

 1. There are no real floating-point decimals inside the computer.
-2. The majority of floating-point value approximations are inexact.<br>
+2. The majority of floating-point value approximations are inexact.
-    We just select the nearest value that the computer can express.<br>
+    We just select the nearest value that the computer can express.
     For example:
     ```
     0.1	≅ 7205759403792794 * 2⁻⁵⁶ ≅ 0.10000000000000000555